kriskaczmarek/web_page_no1/readme.md

-simple web page with price list, accesible services in text form and contact I use mainly HTML and CSS
+#simple web page with price list, accesible services in text form and contact
+##use mainly HTML and CSS